AranitheOracle/SysAdminTest-23/Challenge4/Problem4.md

 >2. https://youtu.be/42Q65H8ch7U?si=lmhVZyvzCanlqDNP
 >3. https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/

 After all the efforts and pain I was able to set-up a _sasta_ load balancer.
 I created a Dockerfile and docker-compose file with all the required stuff.
 Then nginx.conf was the last step left for this.
-All the files required are attached : [Dockerfile]() , [docker-compose.yml](), [nginx.conf]().
+All the files required are attached : [Dockerfile](Dockerfile) , [docker-compose.yml](docker-compose.yml), [nginx.conf](nginx.conf).
+The directory structure msut look like this: [Directory Structure]()